 The Communication and Military Division promotes scholarly, pedagogical, and community-engaged work that highlights and critiques communication, messages, and discourses within and about the military.
 Topics include (but are not limited to) media framings of military-connected experiences; policy debates about military-related services/benefits; family communication during military transitions; critical analyses of war rhetoric; examination of the military as a colonizing institution; health communication and self-advocacy in the Veterans Affairs Health system; narratives by veterans living with Gulf War syndrome; and organizing practices that empower student veterans.
 The division welcomes work from all epistemological, theoretical, and methodological perspectives that addresses these aims.
 Collectively, we do not take a “for” or “against” stance on the military as an institution; rather, we recognize macro and micro implications of the military and work to enhance understanding between military and civilian communities, critique policies/practices, and contribute to positive social/cultural changes concerning military/veteran-related topics.

-- Vice Chair: Amy May
+Chair: Amy May

-- Vice Chair-Elect: Elizabeth Desnoyers-Colas
+Vice Chair: Elizabeth Desnoyers-Colas

-- Immediate Past Chair: Steven Wilson
+Immediate Past Chair: Leanne Knobloch

 Secretary: Lauren MacKenzie

 Business Meeting Minutes